steffjenl/Docker/README.md

 # Supporting Cachet

-Cachet is a BSD-3-licensed open source project.
+Cachet is a MIT open source project.
 If you'd like to support future development, check out the [Cachet Patreon](https://patreon.com/jbrooksuk) campaign.

 # Quickstart